 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Fujifilm XC 35mm F2 weighs 130g, 53% (150g) lighter than the Sigma 56mm F1.4 C's weight of 280g.

-Standard Prime Lenses in Fujifilm X Mount for Size Comparison
+Standard Lenses in Fujifilm X Mount for Size Comparison

 Lens Mounts

-Both Sigma 56mm F1.4 C and Fujifilm XC 35mm F2 has the same Fujifilm X lens mount.
-Some of the latest released cameras that are compatible with the Fujifilm X lenses are Fujifilm X-T5, Fujifilm X-H2 and Fujifilm X-H2S.
+Both the Sigma 56mm F1.4 C and the Fujifilm XC 35mm F2 has the same Fujifilm X lens mount.
+Some of the latest released cameras that are compatible with the Fujifilm X lenses are Fujifilm X-S20, Fujifilm X-T5 and Fujifilm X-H2.

 Focal Range